The metaplectic action on modulation spaces: Introduction

 This paper studies the interaction of two fundamental objects (or classes of objects) in time-frequency analysis: the metaplectic group on the one hand, and the scale of modulation spaces $\MSpace{p,q}{m}$ on the other.
 The metaplectic group can be understood as the fundamental symmetry group in time-frequency analysis; see \cite{Folland1989, Groechenig2001} for more details concerning the metaplectic group and its role in time-frequency analysis and the representation theory of the Heisenberg group.
 The group is often employed to reduce the study of general cases to more specific, concrete settings; recent applications of this principle can be found in \cite{grohsLiehr4, GrohsLiehr2022, NicolaTrapasso2020} as recent illustrations of this principle.
 Modulation spaces, on the other hand, are spaces consisting of signals (distributions) whose windowed Fourier transform exhibits a certain decay, as quantified by a weighted mixed $L^p$-norm.
 We refer to \cite{Cordero_Rodino, Groechenig2001} for more background on modulation spaces.

 We are interested in \textit{invariance properties}, asking under which conditions an operator $\widehat{S}$ belonging to the metaplectic group, initially defined as a unitary operator on $L^2(\R^d)$, extends to a bounded operator $\MSpace{p,q}{m} \to \MSpace{p,q}{m}$.
 The question was first raised in \cite{CauliEtAl2019}, where the invariance of $\MSpace{p}{}$ under arbitrary metaplectic operators was instrumental in establishing generalized Strichartz estimates.
+For a subclass of metaplectic operators which are also Fourier integral operators, sufficient conditions and a counterexample hinting at necessary conditions were already established in \cite[Sec.
+7]{CorderoEtAl2010_2}.
 Given the relevance both of metaplectic operators and modulation spaces to the field of time-frequency analysis, understanding their interplay can be regarded as a fundamental question of independent interest.
 As the subsequent results and proofs show, the question turns out to be rather more nuanced than what the already understood special case $p=q$ and $m\equiv 1$, considered in \cite{CauliEtAl2019}, suggests.